YingLiang2/YingLiang2.github.io/README.md

       ![](images/Uploading_First_File_Cropped.png)

    2. Add your resume in, saved as "resume.md".
 Here the commit message box is a description of what you did.
 So for example in this case, a new file was added.
 Once you have written a commit message which optional but highly recommened then you can click **Commit changes...** to add the resume to the repository.
-      * *A commit message helps the repo keep logs of everything that has been*
+      * *A commit message helps the repo keep logs of everything that has been changed/committed*
       ![](images/Adding_Files_Cropped.png)

 3. To successfully host a static site of your resume, the file name must be changed to `index.md`